hiero-ledger/hiero-sdk-tck/README.md

 This command uses `openapi-typescript-codegen` to parse the `mirror-node.yaml` file and generate corresponding TypeScript models in `src/utils/models/mirror-node-models`

-## Contributing

-Whether you’re fixing bugs, enhancing features, or improving documentation, your contributions are important — let’s build something great together!

-Please read our [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) to see how you can get involved.

-## Code of Conduct

-Hiero uses the Linux Foundation Decentralised Trust [Code of Conduct](https://www.lfdecentralizedtrust.org/code-of-conduct).

 ## Docker

 The TCK is also available as a Docker image, providing an easy way to run tests in an isolated environment.